ksauby/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 #### Variables

 Each dataset should contain a single platform container variable (represented here by `[platform_container_variable]`), named `station`, `platform`, or something else informative, which can then referenced by geophysical variables.
-The variable should have a dimension of 1, with ONLY ONE EXCEPTION (SEE BELOW)?
+The variable should have a dimension of 1, with rare exceptions (e.g., using the dimension to note the number of sensors along a vertical axis at a fixed latitude and longitude, as described in the `featureType` scenario [A single buoy or station measuring data at multiple depths/heights or different sampling frequencies](#a-single-buoy-or-station-measuring-data-at-multiple-depthsheights-or-different-sampling-frequencies) below.

 Each dataset may only contain one platform container variable.